 What is Distressed Debt Investing?

-Distressed Debt Investing involves purchasing debt at a discount from existing lenders, where the borrower is nearing insolvency or in financial distress.
+Distressed Debt Investing refers to the purchase of debt at a discount from existing lenders, where the borrower is insolvent or in distress.

 Generally, distressed debt investors have the potential to generate outsized returns via either short-term price recoveries or “loan-to-own” strategies, wherein the debt converts into equity.

 The term “vulture funds” is affiliated with distressed investors, which can be attributed to the opportunistic strategy utilized by the majority of distressed funds.

 Despite the negative connotation associated with the term, distressed funds provide capital to borrowers in situations that require immediate funding to remain in operation in the near term.
 The pre-existing lenders are often banks or institutional investors not interested in or comfortable with holding distressed debt and often look to offload the debt.

 Distressed debt investors also increase market efficiency by providing the expertise and comfort level with distressed debt which has the impact of reducing the likelihood of a bad outcome (liquidation) in favor of a restructuring with the business emerging as a going concern.
 But note that the potential for a turnaround and value creation is the reason to consider investing, rather than means to justify paying a premium.

 Therefore, one piece of the puzzle is investing in debt trading below par, but a sizeable portion of the potential upside is predicated on the post-reorganization recoveries received exceeding the initial investment amount.